uoftgasa/uoftgasa.github.io/markdown/index.md

 	- GSU Rep
 		- Representative to the Graduate Student Union.
 	- CUPE Rep
+		- Representative to the teaching assistant's union.
 	- Health and Safety Rep
+		- Representative to the department's health and safety committee.
 	- Building Committee Rep
+		- Representative to the department's committee for planning the new building to replace [AB](#astronomy-building).
 	- Astronomy Union Ambassador
+		- Representative to the undergraduate Astronomy Union.

 ### AstroTours

+AstroTours is GASA's primary

 AstroTours Co-Director